tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <h5>Basic components</h5>
 <ul>
 <li><strong>Resistors (R):</strong> They add resistance to the circuit and reduces the flow of electrical current.
 The resistance values are measured in ohms (Ω).
-Resistors of over 1000Ω are typically shorted using the letter K.</li>
+Resistors of over 1000Ω are typically shorted using the letter K. Resistors have plenty of applications, but the most common ones are limiting current flow and dividing voltage.
+Sometimes, a particular part of a circuit such as a micro-controller may need a lower voltage than the circuit itself, and this is where a resistor comes in.</li>
 <li><strong>Capacitors (C):</strong> They ensure a steady electrical flow by storing electricity and discharging it into the circuit when there is a drop in electricity.
-Capacitors are measured in Farads( pF, nF, uF).
+In simple terms, they work as small rechargeable batteries that store electricity.
+However, unlike batteries, they can charge and discharge in the split of a second.
+Capacitance is the amount of energy stored in a capacitor and is measured in Farads( pF, nF, uF).
 These are often used interchangeably and that’s why a conversion chart is handy.</li>
-<li><strong>Diodes (D):</strong> They only allow electrical current to pass through them in one direction in order to prevent electricity from flowing in the wrong direction. <strong>LED</strong> is a light-emitting diode that will emit light when electricity flows through it.</li>
+<li><strong>Diodes (D):</strong> They only allow electrical current to pass through them in one direction in order to prevent electricity from flowing in the wrong direction.
+They are commonly used to convert an AC into a DC or protect the loads from reverse connections. <strong>LED</strong> is a light-emitting diode that will emit light when electricity flows through it.</li>
-<li><strong>Transistors (T):</strong> They turn current on or off when triggered by an electric signal by taking in a small electrical current at a base pin and amplifying it such that a much larger current can pass between the collector and emitter pins.</li>
+<li><strong>Transistors (T):</strong> They turn current on or off when triggered by an electric signal by taking in a small electrical current at a base pin and amplifying it such that a much larger current can pass between the collector and emitter pins.
+Designers often use a transistor as a switch because unlike a simple switch, it can turn a small current into a much larger one.</li>
 <li><strong>Integrated circuit (IC):</strong> An integrated circuit is an entire specialized circuit that has been miniaturized to fit onto one small chip.
 Each leg of the chip connecting to a point within the circuit.</li>
 </ul>
 <p></p>